zkxs/puzzle-game-design/docs/_posts/2022-03-02-the-structure-of-adventure-puzzle-games.md

 Myst's structure is very simple.
 As the ages generally can't be left early, you can't solve ages in parallel.
 This means the game is gong to naturally form a single linear progression chain as you go through it.
 The only time you have more than one option available is when you're at Myst island trying to get into a new age.
 This is a recipe for frustration, as if there's only one path forward then every time a puzzle stumps you all your momentum is gone.
 Every puzzle can become a brick wall, completely halting all progression.

 There's also negligible inter-age dependencies.
-The most glaring inter-age dependency, the sounds of the cardinal directions, has a glaring flaw: 50% of the possible age orderings go in the wrong order to get the hint.
+The most glaring inter-age dependency, the sounds of the cardinal directions, has a glaring flaw: half the time you'll visit the ages in the wrong order to get the hint.
 And even if you passed the coinflip, if your notes or memory are lacking you miss out anyways.
 The other inter-age dependency is the library showing where the lever is in Channelwood's maze of a second level.
 This time you can actually backtrack to read the book, but many players just wander aimlessly until they find the lever.

-This is a nice segway into another issue with Myst: its puzzle design.
-Myst has a couple of puzzles that have an intended solution, but also have a degenerate solution.
-Specifically, the Selenetic maze and the second layer of Channelwood can both be brute forced.
-Because the intended solutions are non-obvious and brute forcing is viable, many people take the obvious, but frustrating route.
-This is poor design.
-If a puzzle is brute-forcible, then it needs to have such a large solution space that it is clearly infeasible to attempt.
-Another puzzle with an extremely obscure solution is the clocktower puzzle.
-It is provable via game theory or modular algebra that 2,2,1 is impossible to achieve with single lever pulls, but players are never going to do math proofs.
-The puzzle appears designed to be intentionally frustrating until you hold your mouse button down in a fit of rage.

-Putting it all together, Myst's simple structure and puzzle design issues makes it a mediocre game.
-Its most noteworthy quality is that it's a classic.
-If not for its fame and how it revolutionized the genre it wouldn't be worth mentioning compared to other, much stronger puzzle games.

 # Riven